Intro-Sci-Comp-UIowa/biol-6298-ryanpellow84/README.md

 ### ChIP-seq Processing ###

 The ChIP-seq data (CP190, CTCF, Beaf-32, and Su(Hw)) were individually downloaded fromNCBI using fastq-dump.
-The fastq files were aligned using Bowtie2 dm3, with peaks being identified by MACS2 and converted to bigwig files using DeepTools2 "bamCompare" and "bamCoverage".
+The fastq files were aligned using Bowtie2
+(with an index created using "bowtie2 build" and based on dm6), with peaks being identified by MACS2 and converted to bigwig files using DeepTools2
+"bamCompare" and "bamCoverage".
 Finally, after processing the files were merged with the Hi-C data using "make_tracks_file" and plotted with "hicPlotTADs".

 ### ChIP-chip Data ###
 The ChIP-chip data (H3K36me3, H3K27me3, H4K16ac and H3K4me1) were individually downloaded from modENCODE as a compressed .wig file.
 The each file was